-Here is a list of things you should eat during Chinese New Year!
+Here is a list of things you should eat during Lunar New Year!
+The occasion is celebrated by many cultures, but this post will focus on foods within the Chinese culture, and specifically Cantonese/Hong Kong style.
 All of these foods represent something good which we want to happen and many are eaten in any celebratory occasion, such as birthdays, anniversaries and other Chinese festivals!

 As the New Year is based on the lunar calendar, it’s different to the Gregorian calendar.
 Here are some dates: